Amtrak: 1970s: The Rainbow Era

-Amtrak inherited problems with train stations (most notably deferred maintenance) and redundant facilities from the competing railroads that once served the same areas.
-For example, on the day it started, Amtrak was given the responsibility of rerouting passenger trains from the seven train terminals in Chicago (LaSalle, Dearborn, Grand Central, Randolph, Chicago Northwestern Terminal, Central, and Union) into just one, Union Station.
+Amtrak inherited problems with train stations (most notably deferred maintenance) and redundant facilities from the competing railroads that once served the same communities.
+Chicago is a prime example; on the day prior to Amtrak's inception, intercity passenger trains used five different Chicago terminals: LaSalle, Dearborn, North Western Station, Central, and Union.
+The trains at LaSalle remained there, as their operator Rock Island could not afford to opt into Amtrak.
+Of all the trains serving Dearborn Station, Amtrak retained only a pair of Santa Fe trains, which relocated to Union Station beginning with the first Amtrak departures on May 1, 1971.
+Dearborn Station closed after the last pre-Amtrak trains on the Santa Fe arrived in Chicago on May 2.
+None of the intercity trains that had served North Western Station became part of the Amtrak system, and that terminal became commuter-only after May 1.
+The trains serving Central Station continued to use that station until an alternate routing was adopted in March 1972.
 In New York City, Amtrak had to maintain two stations (Penn and Grand Central) due to the lack of track connections to bring trains from upstate New York into Penn Station; a problem that was rectified once the Empire Connection was built in 1991.
 The Amtrak Standard Stations Program was launched in 1978 and proposed to build a standardized station design across the system with an aim to reduce costs, speed construction, and improve its corporate image.
 However, the cash-strapped railroad would ultimately build relatively few of these standard stations.

 Amtrak soon had the opportunity to acquire rights-of-way.
 Following the bankruptcy of several northeastern railroads in the early 1970s, including Penn Central, which owned and operated the Northeast Corridor (NEC), Congress passed the Railroad Revitalization and Regulatory Reform Act of 1976.
 A large part of the legislation was directed to the creation of Conrail, but the law also enabled the transfer of the portions of the NEC not already owned by state authorities to Amtrak.
 Amtrak acquired the majority of the NEC on April 1, 1976.
 (The portion in Massachusetts is owned by the Commonwealth and managed by Amtrak.
 The route from New Haven to New Rochelle is owned by New York's Metropolitan Transportation Authority and the Connecticut Department of Transportation as the New Haven Line.)
 This mainline became Amtrak's "jewel" asset, and helped the railroad generate revenue.
-While the NEC ridership and revenues were higher than any other segment of the system, the cost of operating and maintaining the corridor proved to be overwhelming.
+While the NEC ridership and revenues were higher than those of any other segment of the system, the cost of operating and maintaining the corridor proved to be overwhelming.
 As a result, Amtrak's federal subsidy was increased dramatically.
-In subsequent years, other short route segments not needed for freight operations were transferred to Amtrak.
+In subsequent years, other short-route segments not needed for freight operations were transferred to Amtrak.